Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Confluent Zhedanov algebras and q-Askey scheme

 \section{Confluent Zhedanov algebras and q-Askey scheme}

-In this Section we prove that the spherical sub-algebra of each confluent Cherednik algebra is isomorphic to the corresponding confluent Zhedanov algebra.
+In this Section we prove that the spherical sub-algebra of each confluent Cherednik algebra is isomorphic to the corresponding confluent Zhedanov algebra quotiented by its Casimir.
 Moreover we give a faithful representation of the confluent Zhedanov algebras and show that they act as symmetries of some elements of the q-Askey scheme.
-Throughout this section many results on $q$--orthogonal polynomials are used, they can be found in \cite{KLS} (see also \cite{AW} and \cite{GR} and references therein).
+Throughout this section many results on basic hypergeometric polynomials are used, they can be found in \cite{KLS} (see also \cite{AW} and \cite{GR} and references therein).
+Throughout this Section we assume $q^m\neq 1,\,\forall m\in\mathbb Z$.

+Before stating the isomorphism theorem we need to give the Casimir element for each confluent Zhedanov algebra: